-For all submissions in either track, topics of interest include but are not limited to:
+For all submissions in either track, methodologies, techniques, and approaches used can include but are not limited to:

 Submissions to the research track can introduce new theory or applications or can be position papers synthesizing existing work and perspectives or highlighting future directions.
 Submissions will fall into one of five focus areas:

-For the research track, submissions will have the option to be either archival or non-archival, with preference given to archival papers.
+For the research track, submissions will have the option to be either archival or non-archival.
+For papers in disciplinary areas where archival conference papers are the norm, preference will be given to archival submissions.
 Papers in the archival track will be published in conference proceedings in the ACM Digital Library; papers in the non-archival track will not be published as part of the conference (and may be submitted in the future to an archival venue, if not already published).
 The archival track welcomes submissions that constitute new research papers that have not been published in conference proceedings before, as well as papers under submission in journal publications.
-The non-archival track also welcomes research papers that have been published no earlier than January 2019.
+The non-archival track also welcomes research papers that have been published no earlier than January 2020.
 Authors should upload a PDF of their paper to EasyChair.
-There are no formatting or length requirements for the PDF submission, but accepted archival papers will have a page limit of 10 pages in the camera-ready version at the time of publication.
+There are no formatting or length requirements for the PDF submission, but accepted archival papers will have a page limit of at most 14 pages in the camera-ready version at the time of publication, using the ACM Traditional Camera Ready Submission template.
 In addition to the PDF, authors are asked to upload a 200-250 word description onto EasyChair summarizing their submission and its relevance to the conference.